bodywork-ml/bodywork-docs/docs/user_guide.md

 $ bodywork validate --check-files
 ```

-The optional `--check-files` flag will ensure that all `executable_module_path` paths map to files that exist and can be reached by Bodywork, from the root directory where `bodywork.yaml` is located.
+The optional `--check-files` flag will check that all `executable_module_path` paths map to files that exist and can be reached by Bodywork, from the root directory where `bodywork.yaml` is located (assumed to be current working directory).
+Validation errors will be reported in the terminal.

 ## Configuring Namespaces